cptlobster/playmd/public/index.md

 project.
 When a file is accessed, Play renders the HTML and serves it.

 ### Viewing the Source
-The source files can be viewed by adding `/src/` to the beginning of the path.
-For example, reading the source of this file can be done by navigating to `/src/index.md`.
+The source files can be downloaded by adding `/src/` to the start of the path.
+For example, downloading the source of this file can be done by navigating to `/src/index.md`.
+Similarly, you can reference source files in an HTML or Markdown file by adding `/src/` to the start of their path (like images).

+*Note: this will be automated in a future release.*

 ## Syntax
 Standard Markdown syntax is supported.